minprog/adventure/steps/submit/index.md

 ## That's it!

 Phew, what a week.
 You've been thoroughly practicing with using objects and classes.
 We're glad that you have come this far.
 Now go ahead and play your own Adventure!

+> Or check out: <https://colossalcave3d.com/>, a 3D remake of Crowther's Adventure :)